amordahl/satune/README.md

-# SATune
-SATune: A Study-Driven Auto-Tuning Approach for Configurable Software Verification Tools.
+# SATune: A Study-Driven Auto-Tuning Approach for Configurable Software Verification Tools.

-This repository contains all the artifacts related to our ASE 2021 publication, "SATune: A Study-Driven Auto-Tuning Approach for Configurable Software Verification Tools."
+This repository contains all the artifacts related to our ASE 2021 paper, "SATune: A Study-Driven Auto-Tuning Approach for Configurable Software Verification Tools".

 # Directory Structure

 ## SATune

-The SATune directory contains the source code of the autotuning tool, SATune.
+The `SATune` directory contains the source code of the autotuning tool, SATune.

 ## Experiments

-The experiments directory contain all the artifacts from the empirical analysis including the datasets for training.
+The `experiments` directory contain all the artifacts from the empirical analysis including the datasets for training.

 # Reproducing the artifacts